mozilla-mobile/fenix/README.md

 * Check out the [project wiki](https://github.com/mozilla-mobile/fenix/wiki) for more information.
   * See [our guide on Writing Custom Lint Rules](https://github.com/mozilla-mobile/shared-docs/blob/master/android/writing_lint_rules.md).

 * Localization happens on [Pontoon](https://pontoon.mozilla.org/projects/android-l10n/).
-Please get in touch with delphine (at) mozilla (dot) com directly for more information.
+Please get in touch with delphine (at) Mozilla (dot) com directly for more information.

 **Beginners!** - Watch out for [Issues with the "Good First Issue" label](https://github.com/mozilla-mobile/fenix/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-These are easy bugs that have been left for first timers to have a go, get involved and make a positive contribution to the project!
+These are easy bugs that have been left for first-timers to have a go, get involved, and make a positive contribution to the project!

 ## I want to open a Pull Request!

-We encourage you to participate in this open source project.
+We encourage you to participate in this open-source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

-Since we are a small team, however, **we do not have the bandwidth to review unsolicited PRs**.
+However, since we are a small team, **we do not have the bandwidth to review unsolicited PRs**.
 Please follow our [Pull Request guidelines](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING_code.md#creating-a-pull-request), or **we may close the PR**.

 To make it easier to review, we have these PR requirements:

 * Every PR must have **exactly** one issue associated with it.
-* Write a clear explanation of what the code is doing when opening the pull request, and optionally add comments to the PR.
+* Write a clear explanation of what the code is doing when opening the pull request and add comments to the PR.
 * Make sure there are tests - or ask for help on how the code should be tested in the Issue!
 * Keep PRs small and to the point.
-For extra code-health changes, either file a separate issue, or make it a separate PR that can be easily reviewed.
+For extra code-health changes, either file a separate issue or make it a separate PR that can be easily reviewed.
 * Use micro-commits.
 This makes it easier and faster to review.
 * Add a screenshot for UX changes (this is part of the PR checklist)

 As a small team, we have to prioritize our work, and reviewing PRs takes time.
-We receive lots of PRs every day, so if you can keep your PRs small, it helps our small team review and merge code faster, minimizing stale code.
+We receive lots of PRs every day, so if you can keep your PRs small, it helps our small team review and merges code faster, minimizing stale code.

 Keep in mind that the team is very overloaded, so PRs sometimes wait for a *very* long time.
 However this is not for lack of interest, but because we find ourselves in a constant need to prioritize certain issues/PRs over others.
-If you think your issue/PR is very important, try to popularize it by getting other users to comment and share their point of view.
+If you think your issue/PR is very important, try to popularize it by getting other users to comment and share their points of view.

 ## I want to file an issue!

 Great!
-We encourage you to participate in this open source project.
+We encourage you to participate in this open-source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

 To make it easier to triage, we have these issue requirements:

 * Please do your best to search for duplicate issues before filing a new issue so we can keep our issue board clean.
 * Every issue should have **exactly** one bug/feature request described in it.
 Please do not file meta feedback list tickets as it is difficult to parse them and address their individual points.
 * Feature Requests are better when they’re open-ended instead of demanding a specific solution -ie  “I want an easier way to do X” instead of “add Y”
-* Issues are not the place to go off topic or debate.
+* Issues are not the place to go off-topic or debate.
 If you have questions, please join the [#fenix:mozilla.org channel](https://chat.mozilla.org/#/room/#fenix:mozilla.org).
 * Please always remember our [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
 * Please do not tag specific team members to try to get your issue looked at faster.
 We have a triage process that will tag and label issues correctly in due time.
 If you think an issue is very severe, you can ask about it in Matrix.